Z1MM32M4N/pure/readme.md

 ## Install

 Can be instaled through Git.
+You may also want to see [Integrations](#integrations).

 1. Clone this repo to your [`$fpath`][1].
 Don't know what an `$fpath` is, or don't think you've set it up?
 Skip to [Setting up your fpath](#setting-up-your-fpath).